Getting started¶

 ]

-This resource already allows you to import/export bands the same as original package.
-But to start importing/exporting in background it’s necessary to create ImportJob/ExportJob objects.
+This resource class allows you to import/export data just like the original package.
+However, to

-Resource classes just modified to interact with celery, but workflow is the same.
-So if you want to know more, read Resources and Import data workflow sections of base package documentation.
+The resource classes have been modified to interact with Celery, but the overall workflow remains the same.
+For more details, refer to the Resources and Import data workflow sections of the base package documentation.

 Example of creation: